 CReSCENT: Single cell RNA-seq portal

 The CCM team collaborates with a team from University Health Network (UHN) led by Trevor Pugh on the analysis of single-cell RNA sequencing (scRNA-seq) data.
-We are developing CReSCENT: a web-based toolkit for the analysis and visualization of single-cell expression in cancer.
-CReSCENT uses public data sets and preconfigured pipelines that are accessible to computational biology non-experts and allow optimization, comparison, and reanalysis for specific experiments.
+We are developing CReSCENT, a web-based toolkit for the analysis and visualization of single-cell expression in cancer.
+CReSCENT uses public data sets and preconfigured pipelines that are accessible to computational biology non-experts and allow optimization, comparison and reanalysis for specific experiments.
 Users can also upload their own scRNA-seq data for analysis and results can be kept private or shared with other users.

 We are developing new diagnostic methods using total RNA sequencing (RNA-seq) and transcriptome analysis.
 Our collaboration with James Dowling’s team confirms that RNA-seq can greatly improve diagnostic yield in genetically unresolved cases of Mendelian disease.
-These novel methods help us identify disease mechanism caused by non-coding mutations, transcriptional repression, exon skipping, and intron inclusion.
+These novel methods help us identify disease mechanisms caused by non-coding mutations, transcriptional repression, exon skipping and intron inclusion.
 They demonstrate RNA-seq as a powerful clinical diagnostic tool that can be applied to the large population of individuals with undiagnosed, rare diseases.

 Collaborators: James Dowling